 It was fun to discover these new experiences recently, and I really enjoyed these particular bottles.
 If you’re into scotch, I highly recommend you try some of these out.

 The Definitive Whisky Guide

-It’s the best book I’ve been able to get my hands on so far that really captures the complete essence of the wonderful world of whisky.
-In fact, the handy flavor chart I showed earlier was first introduced by the author of this book.
+It’s the best book that captures the complete essence of the beautiful world of whisky.
+The handy flavor chart shown earlier was first introduced by the author of this book.
 The flavor chart in the book was a great resource that I’ve used to determine which bottle to try next, especially since I could narrow it down based on my flavor preferences.

 It’s a great gift for anyone interested in Whisky.